Search

 Prior to Dartmouth, Spencer spent four seasons as an assistant coach at her alma mater, Northwestern, and one year on the sidelines at Stanford.

-During her coaching stint in Evanston, Spencer helped Northwestern to four NCAA Tournament appearances and a pair of berths in the Final Four (2013, 2014).
-The Wildcats also won a conference title in 2013 and finished in the top 10 of the Intercollegiate Women's Lacrosse Coaches Association (IWLCA) poll in all four seasons.
+During her coaching stint in Evanston, Spencer helped Northwestern to four NCAA appearances and a pair of berths in the Final Four (2013-14).
+The Wildcats also won a conference title in 2013 and finished in the top-10 of the IWLCA poll in all four seasons.

-As the recruiting coordinator, Spencer was responsible for continuing to bring top players into the program, including the group in 2014 that was ranked as the best recruiting class in the nation.
+As the recruiting coordinator, Spencer was responsible for continuing to bring top players into the program, including the 2014 group ranked as the best recruiting class in the nation.

 Spencer finished her four seasons with the Wildcats having played in 83 games, making 65 starts.
-Her career totals ranked among the best in Northwestern's storied history as she finished with 193 goals (7th), 238 points (8th) and 203 draw controls (3rd).
-The 110 draw controls as a senior was the third-most by a collegiate player in NCAA history at the time.
+Her career totals ranked among the best in Northwestern's storied history as she departed with 193 goals (7th), 238 points (8th) and 203 draw controls (3rd).
+The 110 draw controls as a senior were the third-most by a collegiate player in NCAA history at the time.

-A three-time all-conference player, she earned first-team recognition as both a junior and senior, while being honored on the second team during her sophomore campaign.
-As a player, Spencer was a two-time All-American, nabbing first-team honors as a senior in 2010, a year after claiming second-team recognition.
+A three-time all-conference player, Spencer earned first-team recognition as both a junior and senior, while being honored on the second team during her sophomore campaign.
+Spencer was a two-time All-American, nabbing first-team honors as a senior in 2010, a year after claiming second-team recognition.
 As a senior, Spencer also earned All-America honors from WomensLacrosse.com and WomensLax.com.

-In October 2018, the Brighton, New York, native was named a member of the US Lacrosse Greater Rochester Hall of Fame Induction Class of 2018.
+In October 2018, Spencer was named a member of the US Lacrosse Greater Rochester Hall of Fame Induction Class of 2018.

 show more